 Bull terriers, sometimes called "bullies," are dogs of medium to large size with muscular, athletic bodies.
 One of the bull terrier's most memorable physical features is the rounded front of its head.
 Some may feel that bullies are tough-looking, but this breed is highly affectionate, playful, and even goofy.
 The bull terrier is often called a "kid in a dog suit."

 Height: 21 to 22 inches at the shoulder

-- Coat and Colors: Short coat.
-Can be seen nearly any color including white, red, fawn, black, blue, or brindle (or a combination of these).
+Coat and Color: Short coat in nearly any color including white, red, fawn, black, blue, or brindle (or a combination of these).
 All colors may be with or without white markings.
 Predominantly white dogs may or may not have colored markings on the head.

 Life Expectancy: 12 to 13 years